Bayonne, New Jersey: History

+In 1932, a plan was developed to build a 430 acre port terminal on Upper New York Bay.
+After the out break of World War II, the port was taken over by the United States government and became the Military Ocean Terminal at Bayonne (MOTBY).
+In 1942, the United States Navy opened the Bayonne Naval Drydock, the largest dry dock on the Eastern Seaboard, and the Bayonne Naval Supply Depot as a logistics and supply base.
+At the conclusion of the war, the MOTBY became port for the Atlantic Reserve Fleet, New York, also known as the Mothball Fleet, and later a Naval Inactive Ship Maintenance Facility (NISMF).
+In 1967, the peninsula became a United States Army base.
+The Military Sealift Command (MSC) used the base during the Persian Gulf War and during operations in Somalia and Haiti.
+The facility closed in 1999 under a 1995 directive from the Base Realignment and Closure commission.
+In 2004, Cape Liberty Cruise Port opened at the former MOTBY, now known as the Peninsula at Bayonne Harbor, with the Voyager of the Seas becoming the first passenger ship to depart from a New Jersey port in almost 40 years.

+From 1996 to 2011, NJ Transit constructed the Hudson-Bergen Light Rail as one of the largest public works projects in state history.
+The system was built and extended through the city utilizing the former right-of-way and station locations of the Central Railroad of New Jersey.
+The system links Bayonne with Jersey City and its neighboring cities while connecting to several NJ Transit bus lines, PATH stations and ferry terminals.

 Geography and climate

 Geography

 According to the United States Census Bureau, the city had a total area of 11.09 square miles (28.72 km2), including 5.82 square miles (15.08 km2) of land and 5.27 square miles (13.64 km2) of water (47.50%).

-The city is located on a peninsula earlier known as Bergen Neck surrounded by Upper New York Bay to the east, Newark Bay to the west, and Kill Van Kull to the south.
+The city is located on a peninsula that was earlier known as Bergen Neck.
+It is surrounded by Upper New York Bay to the east, Newark Bay to the west, and Kill Van Kull to the south.
 Bayonne is east of Newark, the state's largest city, north of Elizabeth in Union County and west of Brooklyn.
 It shares a land border with Jersey City to the north and is connected to Staten Island by the Bayonne Bridge.

 Unincorporated communities, localities and place names located partially or completely within the city include: Bergen Point, Constable Hook and Port Johnson.

 Climate

 Bayonne has a humid subtropical climate (Cfa) bordering a hot-summer humid continental climate (Dfa).
 The average monthly temperature varies from 32.3 °F in January to 77.0 °F in July.
 The hardiness zone is 7b and the average absolute minimum temperature is 5.2 °F.